FluffyLabs/typeberry/CODESTYLE.md

 The goal is to avoid stop-the-world GC pauses.

 Wherever possible prefer `ArrayBuffer` and it's views over regular numeric arrays.

+Try to also think if some operations can be defered to a later time, especially if you don't know if they are going to be called anyway.

+Avoid copying large chunks of memory (i.e. `Uint8Array`s) to some other arrays.
+Prefer returning subarrays from a larger allocated chunk and creating view objects.
 Note there is `subarray` function that should be preferred over `slice`.